wordofwarning/wordofwarning.org/hab/footinthedoor/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Divergency" # the name of the artist or company
+artist: "Foot In The Door" # the name of the artist or company
 header_image: "header_emergencynw.jpg"